TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/8-Fluid/8-developing-a-custom-viewhelper.rst

 In the example above, `blog` is the namespace available within the Fluid template and `MyVendor\BlogExample\ViewHelpers` is the PHP namespace to import into Fluid.

-All ViewHelper which start with `blog:` will be looked up within the PHP namespace.
+All Viewhelper which start with `blog:` will be looked up within the PHP namespace.

 The :html:`<html>`-Tags will not be part of the output, due to